-Table 11 - Mellanox Adapter Traffic Counters
+Table 24 - Mellanox Adapter Traffic Counters

 Mellanox Adapter Traffic Counters Description Bytes IN Bytes Received Shows the number of bytes received by the adapter.
 The counted bytes include framing characters.
 Bytes Received/Sec Shows the rate at which bytes are received by the adapter.
 The counted bytes include framing characters.
 Packets Received Shows the number of packets received by ConnectX-3 and ConnectX-3Pro network interface.
 Packets Received/Sec Shows the rate at which packets are received by ConnectX-3 and ConnectX-3Pro network interface.
 Bytes/ Packets OUT Bytes Sent Shows the number of bytes sent by the adapter.
 The counted bytes include framing characters.
 Bytes Sent/Sec Shows the rate at which bytes are sent by the adapter.
 The counted bytes include framing characters.
 Packets Sent Shows the number of packets sent by ConnectX-3 and ConnectX-3Pro network interface.
 Packets Sent/Sec Shows the rate at which packets are sent by ConnectX-3 and ConnectX-3Pro network interface.
-Bytes' TOTAL

-Table 11 - Mellanox Adapter Traffic Counters

-Mellanox Adapter Traffic Counters Description Bytes Total Shows the total of bytes handled by the adapter.
+Bytes' TOTAL Bytes Total Shows the total of bytes handled by the adapter.
 The counted bytes include framing characters.
 Bytes Total/Sec Shows the total rate of bytes that are sent and received by the adapter.
 The counted bytes include framing characters.
 Packets Total Shows the total of packets handled by ConnectX-3 and ConnectX-3Pro network interface.
 Packets Total/Sec Shows the rate at which packets are sent and received by ConnectX-3 and ConnectX-3Pro network interface.
+Control Packets The total number of successfully received control frames ERRORS, DROP, AND MISC.
+INDICATIONS Packets Outbound Errors ^a Shows the number of outbound packets that could not be transmitted because of errors found in the physical layer.

+Table 24 - Mellanox Adapter Traffic Counters

-Control Packets The total number of successfully received control frames ER ERRORS, DROP, AND MISC.
-INDICATIONS Packets Outbound Errors Shows the number of outbound packets that could not be transmitted because of errors.
-Packets Outbound Discarded Shows the number of outbound packets to be discarded even though no errors had been detected to prevent transmission.
-One possible reason for discarding packets could be to free up buffer space.
-Packets Received Errors Shows the total number of inbound packets that contained errors preventing them from being deliverable to a higher-layer protocol.
+Mellanox Adapter Traffic Counters Description Packets Outbound Discarded ^a Shows the number of outbound packets to be discarded in the physical layer, even though no errors had been detected to prevent transmission.
+One possible reason for discarding packets could be to free up some buffer space.
+Packets Received Errors ^a Shows the number of inbound packets that contained errors in the physical layer, preventing them from being deliverable.
 Packets Received with Frame Length Error Shows the number of inbound packets that contained error where the frame has length error.
 Packets received with frame length error are a subset of packets received errors.
 Packets Received with Symbol Error Shows the number of inbound packets that contained symbol error or an invalid block.
 Packets received with symbol error are a subset of packets received errors.
 Packets Received with Bad CRC Error Shows the number of inbound packets that failed the CRC check.
 Packets received with bad CRC error are a subset of packets received errors.
-Packets Received Discarded Shows the number of inbound packets that were chosen to be discarded even though no errors had been detected to prevent their being deliverable to a higher-layer protocol.
-One possible reason for discarding such a packet could be to free up buffer space.
+Packets Received Discarded ^a Shows the number of inbound packets that were chosen to be discarded in the physical layer, even though no errors had been detected to prevent their being deliverable.
+One possible reason for discarding such a packet could be a buffer overflow.